 - Encourage holistic advising at faculty advising workshops and for all cohort programs such as POSSE, Questbridge, Pomona Science Scholars, etc.

 - Continue to provide academic support services and structures (various)

 - Support student mentors by developing training programs focused on interactions with a diverse student population

 Institutional Commitment & Capacity

 As an institution, Pomona strives to develop the capacity of the College to leverage diversity as a critical resource in accomplishing its mission.

 Alignment of policies and practices with diversity work

 - Identify and implement appropriate mechanisms for encouraging and rewarding contributions to Pomona’s diversity goals

 Analytical capacity and planning

-- Strengthen capacity to meaningfully assess progress on diversity goals (e.g., diversity benchmarks, embedding assessments in diversity initiatives, etc.)
+- Meaningfully assess progress on diversity goals (e.g., diversity benchmarks, embedding assessments in diversity initiatives, etc.)